 In the past few years, Ferdinando has been pioneering a new type of creativity for the fashion and luxury industry.
 His integrated ideas-led approach has already led to in-depth strategic and creative partnerships with brands including Versace, adidas Originals and Alexander Wang.
 His work with adidas Originals created with his team at Johannes Leonardo over the past 3 years has coincided with unprecedented company growth in both scale and relevance and is some of the most awarded work in the industry.
 He has been awarded some of the highest honors at the Cannes International Festival of Creativity, as well as D&AD and Clio Awards, where he has been the most awarded creative in the fashion and beauty prestige category for the past two seasons.
 Over the past five seasons, Ferdinando has been working closely with Donatella Versace on Versace’s repositioning, marking the beginning of a new chapter for the house.

-London-born photographer and director Harley Weir is known for creating intimate images and films in both her personal work and also her acclaimed editorial and commercial work.
+London-born photographer and director Harley Weir is known for creating intimate images and films in both her personal work and her acclaimed editorial and commercial work.
 Her images are often carefully composed with a highly attuned sense of colour, and composition.
-Having shot campaigns for many luxury brands, consistently compelling editorials and a series of widely acclaimed personal projects she has become a leading force in the photography and film industry.
-Her film “Legs are not Doors” made her the top winner of Milano Fashion Film Award in 2015.
-Harley had her first solo Show in 2017 at Foam Fotografiemuseum Amsterdam, where her work is now in their permanent collection.
-She is a regular exhibitor at Photo London and Paris Photo.
+Having shot many campaigns for luxury brands, compelling editorials and a series of widely acclaimed personal projects, she has become a leading force in the photography and film industry.